 3. Introduce yourself with a summary

-At the top of your U.S. resume, you should include a three to five sentence paragraph.
+At the top of your U.S. resume, you should include a three- to five-sentence paragraph.
 This is called a resume profile, and there are different types suiting different circumstances.

 For others, a resume objective may be a better idea.
 These are statements about your career goals and how you can benefit the company.
-Objectives are ideal for those new to the workforce, changing careers or with gaps in their employment history.
+Objectives are ideal for those new to the workforce, changing careers, or with gaps in their employment history.
 They focus on your ambitions and how they align with the company’s goals.

-Now, let’s look at these types of profiles in action.
-Here’s what a summary looks like:
+Let’s look at these types of profiles in action.

 Experienced marketing professional with over 10 years of experience in digital and traditional marketing.
-Proven track record of increasing website traffic by 50% for ABC Corp. and growing online sales by 30% for XYZ Ltd. Skilled in strategic planning, content creation and SEO optimization.
+Proven track record of increasing website traffic by 50% for ABC Corp. and growing online sales by 30% for XYZ Ltd. Skilled in strategic planning, content creation, and SEO optimization.
 Adept at leading teams to achieve company goals and enhance brand visibility.

 Here’s what an objective statement looks like:

-Motivated and creative graphic designer seeking to leverage two years of freelance experience and a bachelor’s degree in graphic design to contribute to innovative design projects at Creative Co.
+Motivated and creative graphic designer seeking to leverage 2 years of freelance experience and a bachelor’s degree in graphic design to contribute to innovative design projects at Creative Co.
 Passionate about visual storytelling and eager to bring fresh ideas and a unique perspective to your team.

 Now that we’ve covered how to introduce yourself on your resume, let’s move into detailing your work history.